Generalized $q$-Gaussian von Neumann algebras with coefficients, I. Relative strong solidity: Background and statement of results

 Here $\om$ is a free ultrafilter on the natural numbers and $\Gamma_q(\ell^2 \ten H)$ is the $q$-gaussian von Neumann algebra.
-When $H$ is finite dimensional, one needs to further apply a ''closure operation" to $\Gamma_q(B,S\ten H)$, which ensures that the canonical generators - the so-called "Wick words" - will remain in $M$ (see Def.3.2 and Prop.3.14 for more details).
+When $H$ is finite dimensional, one needs to further apply a ''closure operation" (see Def.3.2 and Prop.3.14 for more details).
+The crucial observation here is that, since a Fock space model is not available, we are forced to introduce our generalized gaussians via an ultraproduct model.
 The generators $s_q(a,h)$ satisfy the following moment formula